MarshallMultispreadDaniel/Dealer-Portal-Spec/DealerPortalSpec.md

 (4) Can filter by dealership

 ## Quote - UI

+### Customer Facing

+The quote that the customer receives
 - Dealership / branch name, address and contact details are displayed on the quote
 - Dealership logo is displayed on the quote if a logo has been provided
 - Quote contents are contained in a table